-How Can I Actually Implement the Discipline Fund in my Portfolio?
+How Can I Implement the Discipline Fund in my Portfolio?

 - 35% Diversified cash/bonds for liquidity & income.

-- 30% Discipline Fund for growth and stability.
+- 30% Discipline Fund for medium-term growth/stability & tax/behavior efficient rebalancing.

 - 35% Diversified stocks for aggressive longer-term growth.

-This portfolio can be implemented with as few as three ETFs with a total expense ratio of less than 0.15% (for example, 30% DSCF, 35% VCIT and 35% VOO) that provides an investor with liquidity, broad global diversification, simplicity, behavioral bias hedging and tax efficiency.
+This portfolio can be implemented with as few as three ETFs with a total expense ratio of less than 0.15% (for example, 30% DSCF, 35% VCIT and 35% VOO) that provides an investor with liquidity across specific time horizons, broad global diversification, simplicity, behavioral bias hedging, low fees and tax efficiency.

 ¹ – This analysis assumes an average asset allocation of 50% stocks and 50% bonds in the Discipline Fund, although it could rebalance between a band of 30-70 stocks-bonds and 70-30 stocks-bonds.